alex-bellon/wikipedia/README.md

 - [Fata Morgana](https://en.wikipedia.org/wiki/Fata_Morgana_(mirage)) - a complex form of superior mirage that is seen in a narrow band right above the horizon.
 - [Flushometer](https://en.wikipedia.org/wiki/Flushometer) - a metal water-diverter that uses an inline handle to flush tankless toilets or urinals.
 - [Folly](https://en.wikipedia.org/wiki/Folly) - a building constructed primarily for decoration, but suggesting through its appearance some other purpose, or of such extravagant appearance that it transcends the range of usual garden buildings.
+- [Free Speech Flag](https://en.wikipedia.org/wiki/Free_Speech_Flag) - a symbol of personal liberty used to promote freedom of speech.
+Designed by artist John Marcotte, the flag and its colors correspond to a cryptographic key which enabled users to copy HD DVDs and Blu-ray Discs.
+It was created on May 1, 2007, during the AACS encryption key controversy.
 - [Garden hermit](https://en.wikipedia.org/wiki/Garden_hermit) - hermits encouraged to live in purpose-built hermitages, follies, grottoes, or rockeries on the estates of wealthy land-owners, primarily during the 18th century.
 Such hermits would be encouraged to dress like druids and remain permanently on-site, where they could be fed, cared-for and consulted for advice or viewed for entertainment.
 - [Gay bomb](https://en.wikipedia.org/wiki/Gay_bomb) - a non-lethal psychochemical weapon that a United States Air Force research laboratory speculated about producing.
 The theories involve discharging sex pheromones over enemy forces in order to make them sexually attracted to each other.
 - [Gender of connectors and fasteners](https://en.wikipedia.org/wiki/Gender_of_connectors_and_fasteners) - In electrical and mechanical trades and manufacturing, each half of a pair of mating connectors or fasteners is conventionally assigned the designation male or female.